Impetigo—Child Care and Schools

 • Clip fingernails to reduce further injury of tissues by scratching and subsequent spread through contaminated fingernails.

-• In the event of an outbreak (more than one infected child in a group), consult with the local health department.
+• In the event of an outbreak (more than one infected child or staff member in a group).
+Report outbreaks to the Child Care Health Consultant, if available, and to the local health department.

 • Consult the child’s health professional for a treatment plan.